Mathics3/mathics-development-guide/docs/extending/developing-code/extending/documentation-markup.rst

 Documentation Markup
 ====================

-There is a lot of special markup syntax you can use in the documentation.
+There home-grown special markup syntax you can use in the documentation.
 It is kind of a mixture of XML, LaTeX, Python doctest, and custom markup.